regregex/OS126/README.md

 OSBYTE 152
 ----------

-The OS call to examine the next entry in a system buffer had had a fault, which was later fixed in Electron OS 1.00 and OS 2.00 for the Model B+.
+This OS call, to examine the next entry in a system buffer, had had a fault which was later fixed in Electron OS 1.00 and OS 2.00 for the Model B+.

-Although it is also possible to fix the bug by intercepting the REMV vector, the [established workaround][13] for this call relies on the value returned in Y instead of the expected entry.
+Although it is also possible to fix the bug by intercepting the REMV vector, the [established workaround][13] for the call relies on the value returned in Y in place of the expected entry.
 Cross-platform applications need to know which OS is running to engage the workaround, and until this release it was enough to verify that a series 1 OS was installed, by receiving X=1 from an [OSBYTE call with A=0][14] and X=1,